fun-alex-alex2006hw/vim-daylight/README.md

 TODO
 ----
-* Place the Daylight() function in a loop, which will re-check the time of day every 5 or 10 minutes (or some arbitrary constant)
+* Place the Daylight() function in a threaded loop, which will re-check the time of day every minute.
+This can't happen until vim functions are made thread-safe.
 * Shorten variable names